 Frequently Asked Questions

-A Property Title is a collection of documents that are associated with a given property, identified by a unique parcel number.
+What is a property title?A property title is a collection of documents that are associated with a given property, identified by a unique parcel number.

-A Property Title Search is the process of retrieving all associated documents using the owner's name, address or parcel number.
+What is a property title search?A Property Title Search is the process of retrieving all associated documents using the owner's name, address or parcel number.
 There are many sources for associated documents, such as the local county clerk's office, the county recorder's office and the county tax collector's office.

-A Property Title Search Report will be available for you in 8 to 48 business hours as a single Adobe PDF file containing all relevant documents.
-Excluded from this are Full State Statute and Commercial Searches which are available between 12-72 business hours.
+When do I get my title search report?A property title search report will be available in 8 to 48 business hours as a single PDF file containing all relevant documents.
+Excluded from this are Full State Statute Searches and Commercial Searches which are available between 12-72 business hours.
 Sometimes when the search is complex, the report will be available closer to 72 hours.
 If the order is placed during the weekend or on a holiday, the report will be available in the following 24-48 business hours.

 There are exceptions in delivering the search report in the above mentioned time-frame:

 - Tax Collector call backs for tax information on the property

 - Lengthy searches (mostly for commercial properties or raw land)

 - Common name on title (includes common first/last names, goverment/city ownership, etc. which produce excessive results)

 Will you email or mail me the title search report?You will receive an email notification upon completion of the report.
 Using your username and password, you will be able to access the report on our site.